-Stage fright can affect ordinary people during job presentations or standup projects as well as experienced people like actors, musicians or politicians.
+Stage fright can affect ordinary people during job presentations, as well as experienced performers like actors, musicians or politicians.
 It may precede or accompany live performances or presentations.

 What Happens When You Experience Stage Fright?

-- Panic and fear.
+- Panic and fear,

-- Cold, sweaty, numb or tingling hands or feet.
+- Cold, sweaty, numb or tingling hands or feet,

-- Irregular or strong heart bets
+- Irregular or strong heart beats,

-- Shortness of breath.
+- Shortness of breath,

-- Dry mouth, stuttering, and shaky voice.
+- Dry mouth, stuttering, and shaky voice,

-- Dizziness and fainting.
+- Dizziness and fainting,